Nyaboom/.github/profile/README.md

 Our #1 sponsor is the Kotlin foundation, dedicated to helping people move away from Java and switch to the almighty Kotlin.

-Anyway since I'm lazy to actually write something good take this and predent its good
+Anyway since I'm lazy to actually write something good take this and pretend it's good

 **Here are some ideas to get you started:**